mildsunrise/v8u/README.md

 using namespace v8u;
 ```

+The last line is optional, see [the discussion](https://github.com/jmendeth/v8u/wiki/to-use-or-not-to-use).
-Now, let the fun begin!
+Now, **let the fun begin!**

-TODO: explain syntax and macros
-For now, you can [look at Robotskirt](https://github.com/benmills/robotskirt/blob/unstable/src/robotskirt.cc) to see
-a usage example.
+See the [tutorial](https://github.com/jmendeth/v8u/wiki/tutorial) to get started.